lethalbit/sawmill/README.md

 ### Building

-Once you have configured libalfheim appropriately, to simply build and install simply run the following:
+Once you have configured sawmill appropriately, to simply build and install simply run the following:

 ```
 $ ninja -C build